 SCHEDULE 6: Other personal property not elsewhere classified is any taxable personal property that cannot be listed on Schedules 1 through 5.
-Personal property that may qualify as "Other" includes off-road motorcycles, ATVs, work-site utility vehicles, snowmobiles, race cars, non-commercial trailers, travel trailers that are not Kansas RV-titled, etc. Also includes vessels not requiring numbering according to K.S.A.
-32-1110 i.e. vessels not powered by motors or sails; and boat trailers and motors not listed with watercraft on Schedule 7.
+Personal property that may qualify as "Other" includes off-road motorcycles, ATVs, work-site utility vehicles, snowmobiles, race cars, non-commercial trailers, travel trailers that are not Kansas RV-titled, etc. Also includes boat trailers and boat motors listed with watercraft on Schedule 7.